 Stem cell transplantation/bone marrow transplantation

 A stem cell transplant is a medical procedure in which unhealthy bone marrow is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Stem cell transplantation is not used frequently in people with mastocytosis because treatment results are inconsistent and there are significant risks with this treatment approach.
 Learn more about bone marrow and stem cell transplantation.